Marvy101/SlackerChat/README.md

 # Slacker Chat - A Simple UDP Chat Application

 Slacker Chat is a fun and lightweight college project that provides a simple chat platform for people to connect and communicate over their local network in real-time!
 We've created this application using Java for both the client and server side, and Java Swing for the GUI.
+Project by me and [Oluwaseun](https://github.com/Oluwaseun-Adediwura/Oluwaseun-Adediwura)

 ## How It Works